nmharmon8/StockMarketGAN/README.md

 The Random Forests script will hold out a test set.

-To test your model deploy them to the deployed model directory.
+To test your model deploy them to the deployed_models/ directory.

 ```
 cd ../utils